-On September 5, 2023, Amarc announced that it may acquire 100% interest in a group of mineral claims covering some 2.34 km2 subject to a 2% Net Smelter Returns royalty retained by the underlying owner that is capped at \$10 million, by issuing 200,000 Amarc shares and making annual cash payments of \$5,000 to the Optionor plus funding an annual scholarship for Indigenous students for a period of 10 years in the amount of \$20,000 per year (total of 200,000 shares and \$250,000 cash).
+On July 7, 2023, the Company entered into a mineral property option agreement with an arms-length third party optionor to acquire a 100% interest in and to a property, subject to a 2% NSR royalty in the event of commercial production on the property, payable until \$10 million has been paid after which the NSR shall cease.
+To acquire the property, the Company must issue 200,000 common shares and make annual cash payments of \$5,000 to the optionor plus funding an annual scholarship for Indigenous students for a period of 10 years in the amount of \$20,000 per year.